cabforum/smime/SBR.md

 ### 7.1.5 Name constraints

-For a Subordinate CA Certificate to be considered Technically Constrained, the certificate MUST include an Extended Key Usage (EKU) extension specifying all extended key usages that the Subordinate CA Certificate is authorized to issue certificates for.
+For a Subordinate CA Certificate to be considered Technically Constrained, the Certificate MUST include an Extended Key Usage (EKU) extension specifying all extended key usages for which the Subordinate CA Certificate is authorized to issue Certificates.
 The `anyExtendedKeyUsage` KeyPurposeId MUST NOT appear within this extension.

 If the Subordinate CA Certificate includes the `id-kp-emailProtection` extended key usage, then the Subordinate CA Certificate MUST include the `nameConstraints` X.509v3 extension with constraints on `rfc822Name` and `directoryName` as follows:

    1. For each `rfc822Name` in `permittedSubtrees`, each `rfc822Name` MUST contain either a FQDN or a U+002E FULL STOP (".") character followed by a FQDN.
 The `rfc822Name` MUST NOT contain an email address.
 The CA MUST confirm that the Applicant has registered the FQDN contained in the `rfc822Name` or has been authorized by the domain registrant to act on the registrant's behalf in line with the verification practices of [Section 3.2.2.4](#3224-validation-of-domain-authorization-or-control).

-   2. For each `directoryName` in `permittedSubtrees`, the CA MUST confirm the Applicant's and/or Subsidiary's Organizational name and location such that end entity certificates issued from the subordinate CA Certificate will be in compliance with [Section 7.1.2.4](#7124-all-certificates).
+   2. For each `directoryName` in `permittedSubtrees`, the CA MUST confirm the Applicant's and/or Subsidiary's Organizational name and location such that end entity Certificates issued from the Subordinate CA Certificate will be in compliance with [Section 7.1.2.4](#7124-all-certificates).

 ### 7.1.6 Certificate policy object identifier

-This section describes the content requirements for the Root CA, Subordinate CA, and Subscriber Certificates, as they relate to the identification of Certificate Policy.
+This section describes the content requirements for the Root CA, Subordinate CA, and Subscriber Certificates as they relate to the identification of Certificate Policy.

 #### 7.1.6.1 Reserved certificate policy identifiers